*Greetings, Delvers!*

 Speed: Your base walking speed is 30 feet.

-Darkvision: Since you are part tabaxi, you have their superior vision.
+Darkvision: Since you are part Tabaxi, you have their superior vision.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.

 Languages: You can speak, read and write Common and one other language of your choice.